Tag Archives: Life in Outer Space

 Photo by Arnaud Mariat on Unsplash

-For this article, we are going to focus on what the mathematical formulas tell us.
-The ones developed by astrophysicists; in other words, what are the odds that there really is intelligent life on other planets?
+For this article, we are going to focus on the probability of whether life exists in outer space; in other words, what are the odds that there really is intelligent life on other planets?

-As difficult as it is to wrap our heads around the sun’s fusion process, which is equivalent to 100 billion atomic bombs per second, we will go one step further and try to understand the immense size of our universe, and subsequently, come up with a formula that scientists have developed to determine ET’s existence.
+As difficult as it is to wrap our heads around the sun’s fusion process, which is equivalent to 100 billion atomic bombs per second, we will go one step further and try to understand the immense size of our universe, and then look at the formulas that scientists have developed to determine ET’s existence.

 So What Are the Odds?

-It is estimated that there is an average of 1 – 2 billion stars in any recorded galaxy and there are over 2 trillion galaxies in the universe.
-If 10% of each galaxy contains a solar system, that is, it contains a star with planets revolving around it, then we can estimate that each galaxy has between 100 – 200 million solar systems, with some that may be fairly similar to ours.
+It is estimated that there is an average of 1 – 2 billion stars in any recorded galaxy and there are over 2 trillion galaxies out there.
+If 10% of each galaxy contains a solar system, that is, it contains a star that has planets revolving around it, then we can estimate that each galaxy has between 100 – 200 million solar systems, with some that may be fairly similar to ours.

-Cutting the odds even further, just to be more realistic, let’s take 10% of this result, which would equate to the possibility of 1,000 stars with extraterrestrial life in each galaxy.
+Just to be more realistic, we can cut the odds even further and take 10% of this result, which would equate to the possibility of 1,000 stars with extraterrestrial life in each galaxy.

-On a separate note, don’t even try to comprehend how many fusion total reactions occur here every second when you include all of these stars.
+Don’t even try to comprehend how many fusion reactions occur here every second when you include all of these stars.
 Fuhgeddaboudit!

 What About the Scientific Formulas?

-The above calculations were based on a general assumption, considering the amount of these types of objects that have been calculated or physically found in the sky, but have the experts given the possibility of extraterrestrial life serious thought?
+The above calculations were based on a general layman’s assumption, but have the experts given the possibility of extraterrestrial life serious thought?

 American astronomer and astrophysicist Dr. Frank Drake developed a formula that he presented at a meeting in Virginia in 1961.
 It is called the Drake Equation, which calculates the possibilities of life on other worlds within our own Milky Way galaxy.